AUSTIN STREET CENTRE

 The members of the St Vincent de Paul Society Conference, at St Monica, are pleased to nominate Humberto Perez, as volunteer of the year.
 He has been a parishioner of St. Monica for 21 years, since 1998.
 Humberto has been a dedicated volunteer for St. Vincent de Paul for thirteen years.
 He demonstrates remarkable patience and compassion when visiting with the people who need assistance.
 His proficiency in Spanish makes him a most valuable worker, particularly, when he is in charge of our telephone help line.
 Also, he is committed and involved in doing weekly "Bread Runs", going to the suburbs collecting donated baked goods from grocery store, and delivering them to charitable organizations.

 Humberto is a great asset to our team.
-We appreciate
+We greatly appreciate his services in our mission.

 Pat Chebino, “Outstanding Volunteer”